lenderpanel

 Recently asked questions about conveyancing in Rugby

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a straight forward, no chain conveyancing.
+I've recently found out that there is a flying freehold issue on a house I put an offer in a fortnight ago in what was supposed to be a quick, no chain conveyancing.
 Rugby is the location of the property.
-Is there any advice you can impart?
+Can you shed any light on this issue?

 Last updated